xeskpau/quadra-go/testing.md

 - Only the tests related to changed files are run
 - Tests must pass before the commit is created
 - Fast feedback loop for developers
+- Cypress files (under cypress/ directory) are excluded from Jest testing
+- The `--passWithNoTests` flag is used to handle cases where only Cypress files are changed

 #### Pre-push Hook
 Runs full test suite before pushing to remote: